-You should avoid fasting altogether if you have higher caloric needs
+Avoid intermittent fasting if you have higher caloric needs.

-You should avoid fasting altogether if you are at risk of an eating disorder
+Avoid intermittent fasting if you are at risk for an eating disorder.

 Intermittent fasting has a high association with bulimia nervosa, and as a result, individuals who are susceptible to an eating disorder should not undergo any diet associated with fasting.
 Risk factors for an eating disorder include having a family member with an eating disorder, perfectionism, impulsivity and mood instability.